elves/elvish/README.md

 In [roguelikes](https://en.wikipedia.org/wiki/Roguelike), items made by the elves have a reputation of high quality.
 These are usually called **elven** items, but I chose **elvish** for an obvious reason.

-The adjective for elvish is also "elvish", not "elvishy" and definitely not "elvishish".
+* The adjective for elvish is also "elvish", not "elvishy" and definitely not "elvishish".

+* Capitalize "elvish" as if it is an ordinary noun, i.e. only when it starts a sentence or is part of a heading.